bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-Almost done!
-If you're perceptive you noticed that we have a hardcoded ID for every project ID: `gopher`.
-Let's prepare a test that will force us to fix it.
+The job is almost done now.
+You should notice that we have a hardcoded ID for every project ID: `gopher`.
+We need to prepare a test that will force us to make it work.

 ```go
 func TestEveryProjectShouldHaveUniqueID(t *testing.T) {